tbensky/selenium-peoplesoft/README.md

 When I first started this, I would print my final plan on paper, get out a ruler for keeping track, and type each line into PS.
 Usually to the tune of 180 classes or so.
 I know this is crazy, but in large (government) organizations, I think printing data on one computer to enter into another computer is pretty common.
 In a case like this, there is simply no alternative (TINA?).

 This repository shows how I use Python to read in my CSV and use Selenium to "type" it into PS for me.
+Sychronization is done by simply deleting what's in PS and re-entering it all.

 # Quick Introduction to Selenium

 [Selenium](https://www.selenium.dev) is some core of all of the popular web-browsers (Chrome, Firefox, Safari) that can be controlled via software.
 That means all clicks, fill-in boxes, dropdowns, 'save' buttons and the like can be controlled using software.
-I use the Python 'bindings' for it, and somehow when I run my Python script, a Chrome browser opens up that says "Chrome is being controlled by automated test software."
+I use the Python 'bindings' for it, and somehow when I run my Python script, a Chrome browser pops up that says "Chrome is being controlled by automated test software."
 This means two things: 1) The host server (i.e. PS) doesn't know anything unsual is going on--it's just Chrome afterall and 2) I don't click or type anything to control this browser; the Python script controls it.

-## Read a web-page and retrieve some information from it
+## Warm-up: Read a web-page and retrieve some information from it

 If you're curious, [the documentation](https://www.selenium.dev/documentation) for Selenium is excellent.
 This first Python example shows you the general plan: